 When this B-25 failed to return, airfields in the vicinity were checked, without results.
 On March 28, 1944 5th Bomber Command's Lt.
 Toothman took off following the same route to search for the missing plane.
 On March 29, 1944, an L-5 from Gusap Airfield and OA-10 Catalina searched without results.
 On March 30, 1944 a 5th Bomber Command B-25 searched Annenberg.
 On April 1-10, 1944 5th Bomber Command weather aircraft

 to investigate reported sightings, but the weather was poor.
 On April 11, 1944 another search was made without results.

 Since the loss, fighter in the area were told to be on the lookout for this plane and L-5s from Gusap made additional searches.
 Many reports of possible signal fires, parachutes or crashes were investigated, but nothing was found.
 Nothing was found in the area roughly 1/2 hour flying time from Gusap, where the last radio message was received.

-Postwar, (details unknown, likely during the late 1940s) the wreckage of this aircraft was found and remains recovered.
+Postwar, the wreckage of this aircraft was found and remains recovered.

 Hawley has a memorial marker at Restland Memorial Park in Dallas, TX

 PNG Museum Aircraft Status Card - B-25 43-4179